saxnt/Deep-Learning-Approaches-on-Stock-Market-Prediction/README.md

 # Make predictions
 predictions = model.predict(test_data)
 📚 Key References
 Hochreiter, S., & Schmidhuber, J. (1997).
 Long short-term memory.
 Neural Computation.

 Fischer, T., & Krauss, C. (2018).
 Deep learning with LSTM networks for financial market predictions.
 European Journal of Operational Research.

 Bao, W., Yue, J., & Rao, Y. (2017).
 A deep learning framework for financial time series using stacked autoencoders and LSTM.
-PloS One.
+PLoS One.

 🤝 Contributing
 We welcome contributions!
 Please feel free to submit issues, feature requests, or pull requests.

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 📞 Contact
-For questions or collaboration opportunities, please reach out to any of the team members or our supervisor Ms. Debasree Mitra at ADAMAS University.
+For questions or collaboration opportunities, reach out to any team member or our supervisor Ms. Debasree Mitra at ADAMAS University, Kolkata.

-Note: This project was completed as part of the B.Tech Computer Science & Engineering curriculum at ADAMAS University, Kolkata (Jan 2025 - May 2025).
+Note: This project was completed as part of the B.Tech Computer Science & Engineering curriculum at ADAMAS University, Kolkata (Jan 2025 – May 2025).